ChebNet: Efficient and Stable Constructions of Deep Neural Networks with Rectified Power Units via Chebyshev Approximations: Approximating general smooth functions

 There are several remarks on the approximation properties of the ChebNet for general smooth functions.

-\begin{remark} Without training, the approximation properties of ChebNets and PowerNets are mathematical identical.
-Those approximation properties are given in \cite{li_better_2019}.
-However, the coefficients obtained are different.
-So numerically, they might have different behaviors. \end{remark}

-\begin{remark} To calculate best $L^2$ approximations in low dimensions, one may use Legendre polynomial approximation.
-To construct ChebNets, one can first calculate the Legendre approximations by Legendre spectral transform, then transform Legendre basis representation into Chebyshev basis representation, from which the ChebNets can be constructed using the approach described above. \end{remark}
+\begin{remark} {If the coefficients of the truncated Chebyshev expansion and the coefficients of truncated power series are calculated without any numerical error, then the approximation property of Theorem \ref{thm:MdSobolev} applies to both PowerNets and ChebNets.
+However, in practice, we work with float-point numbers with finite precision, where ChebNets should be more stable.
+The conclusion comes from equation \eqref{eq:condnum_err} and Table \ref{ tbl:2} in next section, where we see the condition number of the transform matrix associated PowerNets grows geometrically, while it grows linearly for ChebNets.} \end{remark}

+\begin{remark} { When the function values are given on Chebyshev-Gauss-Lobatto points, we can compute the Chebyshev coefficients stably using $\mathcal{O}(n\log n)$ operations, here $n$ is the number of points.
+On the other hand, the computing of power series needs $\mathcal{O}(n^2)$ operations, and some significant digits may be lost due to the bad condition number.
+When the function values are given on random points, then we may calculate Chebyshev coefficients and power series using the method of least squares.
+The ReLU networks based on polynomial approximations have a similar computational cost for construction, but the resulting networks are much larger.} \end{remark}

 \begin{remark} For high dimensional problems, we use sparse grid Chebyshev approximations to build ChebNets.
 It is known that sparse grid is not isotropic, i.e. using different coordinates may have different convergence properties.
 Another issue is that the complexity of sparse grids still weak-exponentially depends on dimension $d$.
-To overcome these two issues, we propose to add one extra full connected RePU subnet to accomplish dimension reduction and coordinates transform before feeding the data into ChebNets.
+To overcome these two issues, one may add one extra full connected RePU subnet to accomplish dimension reduction or coordinates transform before feeding the data into ChebNets.
 The networks can be trained separately or collectively. \end{remark}

+\begin{remark} Regarding the question whether ChebNets can approximate any smooth function, we quote the following proposition, which is a corollary of the Stone approximation theorem, see e.g. Chapter 6 of \cite{cheney_introduction_1982}. \begin{proposition} Let $X$ be a compact set in $n$ dimensional space.
+The polynomials in $n$ variables form a dense set in $C(X)$. \end{proposition} So, provided that best polynomial approximations can be obtained, we can construct corresponding ChebNets to approximate any smooth functions of interested defined on a compact set.
+But best polynomial approximations are not easy to obtain.
+We usually use interpolation or spectral transform to obtain polynomial approximations of smooth functions, which in general are not but close to the optimal ones.
+ChebNets constructed basing on these polynomial approximations can be further fine-tuned to get more and more close to optimal, which will be demonstrated in next section. \end{remark}